-Once an animal has gotten that close to you, the last thing you want to think of is 'putting them down'.
+Once an animal has gotten that close to you, the last thing you want to think of is putting them down.
 We don't want to say good-bye.
 We don't want to feel the sadness of burying them.
-We don't want to have to watch the other animals mope around looking for their playmate.
+We don't want to have to watch the other animals mope around and crying for their playmates.

 Remember when you were little and you stubbed your toe or fell and scrapped your arm?
 It hurt so bad that you thought you were dying.
 You would run screaming for your mother and pointing to the injury while crying as you told her what happened.
 It didn't feel better until you had a bandage and perhaps a kiss from mom.

 Animals, when they hurt or feel ill, can't tell us about it.
 They can't run screaming to us and tell us what happened.
 They can't say they feel like vomiting or that they swallowed, say, a pin.
 All they can do is the best they can under the circumstances.
 They try to survive because that's what their instincts tell them to do.
-And most animals survive in silence.
-There is no crying, no moaning and no "mommy (or daddy) make it better".
+And most animals survive in silence because instinct tells them injured and/or crying animals are considered easy prey.
+There is no crying, no moaning and no mommy (or daddy) to make it better.

-You can see the difference in the animal when something is wrong.
-You can see the slower movements, the lack of playing, the dull coat, the sad eyes, even the limping, or difficulty walking.
+We can see the difference in the animal when something is wrong.
+We can see the slower movements, the lack of playing, the dull coat, the sad eyes, even the limping or difficulty walking.
 We can feel in our bones that something is wrong.
-We can see it in the animal's behavior and we dread taking them to the vet for that final verdict because it might be very bad.
+But. we dread taking them to the vet because it might be a bad verdict.
+The one we dread.
+The one we don't want to hear.
 When we do finally take them, we convince ourselves that the animal has nothing but a cold or something similar and it will be a simple shot and all is well.

-I have had to put many animals down and I have hurt deep down inside for weeks afterwards, but I know that I did the right thing for them.
+I have had to put many animals down and I have hurt deep down inside for a very long time afterwards, but I know that I did the right thing for them.
 One had Kidney disease and couldn't process water anymore.
 One had diabetes and couldn't process his sugars and carbohydrates anymore.
 Another had Lung Cancer and could no longer breath.

 Those are just three of the ones I have had to put down.
 Don't delay the decision you have to make.
 Don't let your pet suffer.
-Get them to a vet quickly and discuss ALL possible avenues before you make your decision.
-The vet is your best source for all avenues for your pet and he/she can help you decide what is best for your animal.
+Get them to a vet quickly and discuss all possible avenues before you make your decision.
+The vet is your best source for information for your pet.
+He/she can help you decide what is best for your animal.
 The one and only thing you can do is the one thing that is best for your pet's health, welfare, and quality of life.
 If treatment can not guarantee their return to health, then let them go and remember them in your heart.

 I had a cat that had been terribly abused as a kitten.
 She was a beautiful black and white angora with a loving disposition.
 After I had her for seven years, her behavior radically changed.
 She would cuddle up to me purring away and then suddenly become enraged and rip me to shreds trying to get away as if I had been hurting her.
 The other animals wouldn't go near her except to attack and growl.
 She hid in a corner of my kitchen and refused to move even to eat or use the litter box.
 I took her to the vet thinking she was in pain for some reason.